-The following table sets forth information as of December 31, 2023 with respect to shares of the Common Stock that may be issued under the Company's existing 2019 Equity Incentive Plan, and any other equity that may be issued to officers or directors of, or consultants to, the Company.
+The following table sets forth information as of December 31, 2024 with respect to shares of the Common Stock that may be issued under the Company's existing 2019 Equity Incentive Plan, and any other equity that may be issued to officers or directors of, or consultants to, the Company.
 There are no equity compensation plans that were not approved by the Company's stockholders.

-Plan category Number of Securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 1,400,000 2.48 84,500 Equity compensation plans not approved by security holders Total 1,400,000 \$ 2.48 84,500
+Plan category Number of Securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights 1 2 Equity compensation plans approved by security holders 1,400,000 2.13 - Equity compensation plans not approved by security holders Total 1,400,000 \$ 2.13